wanted2/caineng.in/www/_posts/2021-05-22-on-limitation-mediapipe.md

 ![](/assets/img/annotated_image1.png)
 _[Source 1](https://www.neowin.net/news/microsoft-sets-a-new-world-record-for-most-people-in-a-selfie/), [Source 2](https://github.com/peiyunh/tiny/blob/master/data/demo/selfie.jpg), **Credit: Microsoft**_

-Google AI announced MediaPipe Holistic [1] as a simultaneous face, hand and pose inference engine for on-device AI.
+Google AI announced MediaPipe Holistic [1] as a simultaneous face, hand, and pose inference engine for on-device AI.
 As we knew, on-device AI works in a specialized environment such as Edge devices (Arduino, Raspberry Pi, Jetson Nano) and mobile devices (Android/iOS/...).
-These enviroments are characterised with limited computing power (except Jetson Nano, all are low-end CPUs), often no Internet (wifi modules may be not embedded).
+These environments are characterized by limited computing power (except Jetson Nano, all are low-end CPUs), often no Internet (wifi modules maybe not embedded).
 Then MediaPipe is a great offer.
-It provides a consistent interface for working with deep learning models and computer vision models in various programming language.
+It provides a consistent interface for working with deep learning models and computer vision models in various programming languages (Java, Swift, Python, Javascript, ...).
-The soultion is also end-to-end, so the code can be done by calling ready-to-use functions. __But wait, such a big deal?__
+The solution is also end-to-end, so the code can be done by calling ready-to-use functions. __But wait, such a big deal?__
-This post will provide a fairer view of the MediaPipe library for on-device face detection.
+This post provides a fairer view of the MediaPipe library for on-device face detection.
-__The result is that, although MediaPipe is fast but the accuracy is limited for crowded scenes.__
+__The result is that, although MediaPipe is fast, however, the accuracy is limited for crowded scenes.__
 __It works best when there is only one person in the frame.__
 <!--more-->

-## Lession 1: MediaPipe works poorly in multi-faces scenario
+## Lesson 1: MediaPipe works poorly in multi-faces scenario

 Let's start with the famous selfie photo made by Microsoft Lumina 730.